 - The Edublogger class blog list – includes Maths, Science, English, History, LOTE, EFL /ESL, Library, School news blogs and more!

 Blog platforms used

 It’s quite common for educators to host their blogs on several different blog platforms.
-Edublogs (21%) was the most common second main blog platform used followed by Blogger (18%) and WordPress.com (11%).
+Edublogs (18%) was the most common second main blog platform used, followed by Blogger (15%) and WordPress.com (11%).

 For example, they may use different platforms for each different type of blog (professional/personal blog, class blog or students blogs) or may have a blog platform recommended / supported by their School District.

-Below’s a summary of reasons they shared for using each blog platform from this year’s survey (you can read last year’s responses here):
+Below’s a summary of reasons shared for using each blog platform from this year’s survey (you can read last year’s responses here):

 Back to Top